 Ask for help before you need it.

 Oftentimes we ask for help when we’re already drowning but we should have the support that can keep us afloat.
-When you’re aware of the projects that you’re working on and the things that you need to do in order to get it done, you can identify the areas that you will need support and reach out to your team or a loved one to help you.
+When you’re aware of the projects that you’re working on and the things that you need to do in order to get them done, you can identify the areas in which you will need support and reach out to your team or a loved one to help you.

 Consume less than you create.